top of page

 INTRODUCTION

-The most important thing to keep in mind is that "dental insurance" is not really insurance at all.
+IF YOU GET NOTHING ELSE FROM THIS PAGE, KNOW THIS: "Dental insurance" is not really insurance at all.
 Most insurances (i.e. auto, home, medical, life, ...), are intended as a safety net for financial hardships.
-Dental is no such thing; rather the opposite.
-Dental insurance pays a portion of day-to-day, relatively minor, dental expenses, but caps-out for any major expenses as a result of the extrememly modest yearly limits, known as "maximums".
+DENTAL IS NOT.
+Dental insurance typically covers a portion of day-to-day, relatively minor, dental expenses, but caps-out and leaves you uninsured for major expenses as a result of the extremely modest yearly limits, known as "maximums".
+For this and reasons below, only 50% of our patients have dental coverage.

 FAQ's